TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-01-how-adding-type-declarations-makes-your-code-dangerous.md

 ---
 id: 407
-title: "From Type Coverage to Strict Types"
+title: "How adding Type Declarations makes Your Code Dangerous"
 perex: |
+    ...and how to avoid it.

     [Type coverage](/blog/how-to-measure-your-type-coverage) is a way to gradually add type declarations to your PHP project—step by step, one by one.
 It's a PHPStan package that helps you maintain a specific minimal level from 0 % to 100 %.
     <br><br>
     Once we reach high coverage of 80-90 %, we feel safer.
 But our code can actually be in worse, even dangerous, shape.